Quick Pickled Peppers are super easy to do, and so much fresher, and well as less expensive, than buying them at the store.

 Peppers are easy to grow and they are an amazingly great addition to any garden.
 We like to grow new varieties each year, as well as our familiar favourites.
 There are many varieties of peppers, in various levels of heat, colours, and sizes.
 In fact, according to Wikipedia, there are 50,000 pepper varieties!

 Obviously, we’ll never get around to trying them all, but we can have fun trying, right?
-This year we grew shishito peppers, which I shared with these Grilled Sesame Shishito Peppers, as well as Hungarian wax peppers, and a unique little pepper called a Mad Hatter, alongside the usual bell and jalapeno peppers
+This year we grew shishito peppers, which I shared with these Grilled Sesame Shishito Peppers, as well as Hungarian wax peppers, and a unique little pepper called a Mad Hatter, alongside the usual bell, banana, and jalapeno peppers

 What’s a Quick Pickle?